 In the fall, HWA break their aestivation and begin to feed and develop.
 During this time they put on their characteristic wool, which appears as white, cottony-waxy, woolly masses clumped on hemlock twigs near the base of needles.

 HWA continues to grow and develop through the winter, completing four nymphal stages known as instars and ballooning from a length of ~0.2 mm to ~1 mm.
 HWA’s first generation reaches maturity at the end of winter, laying eggs that hatch into the second generation (progrediens generation) crawlers.

 Second Generation: Progrediens

 The second generation crawlers hatch at the end of winter and beginning of spring.
 Once hatched, they settle on the hemlock twig, insert their mouthparts and immediately begin to feed, skipping the aestivation period.
 The second generation nymphs also go through 4 nymphal stages, reaching adulthood in the late spring and laying the eggs that will become the next year’s first generation of HWA.

 The timing of these major life stages is variable depending on the climate and local weather.
 We use the Nature’s Notebook mobile phone app to track the phenology of HWA, which helps us understand where and when to release our biocontrol insects.
 If HWA is in the incorrect life stages when predators are released, the biocontrol bugs will not have an adequate food source and will likely die, rendering biocontrol management at that site ineffective.
 Tracking HWA phenology across New York State helps us plan our biocontrol releases and match the life cycles of our predators with local HWA populations.
-Visit our Citizen Science page to learn about how to become an HWA Phenology Monitor.
+Visit our Community Science page to learn about how to become an HWA Phenology Monitor.